 Would you have left your teenage daughter alone with Paul Gauguin?
-If her expression in Gauguin’s portrait (above) is anything to go by, Thérèse-Josephine de Nimal was none too happy at the prospect.
-Actually, she was probably chaperoned but even so, the studio must have been positively crackling with electricity that day.
-Gauguin decided to celebrate what the National Gallery’s blurb coyly refers to as Thérèse’s ‘transition to womanhood’ by including a sculpture – one of his own, in fact – of a copiously menstruating figure in the bottom right-hand corner of the canvas.
+If the expression on her face in Gauguin’s portrait (above) is anything to go by, Thérèse-Josephine de Nimal was none too happy at the prospect.
+Actually, I presume she was chaperoned but even so, the studio must have been positively crackling with electricity that day.
+In painting her Gauguin decided to celebrate what the National Gallery’s blurb coyly refers to as Thérèse’s ‘transition to womanhood’ by including a sculpture – one of his own, in fact – of a copiously menstruating figure in the bottom right-hand corner of the canvas.
 Not surprisingly Thérèse’s mother, the Comtesse de Nimal, was not amused and declined to buy the painting.
 Gauguin always loved to push the boundaries.

-On the face of it, the idea of focussing on Gauguin as a portraitist is rather odd, because his whole schtick lay in subjective experience rather than literal reality; he would not be ‘shackled by the need of probability’, as he put it.
-Not surprisingly, though, as a man obsessed with his own persona he painted a lot of self-portraits, ostensibly grouped in the first room but actually scattered round the whole show.
-And naturally he had no qualms about representing himself on the slopes of Golgotha or more explicitly as ‘Christ in the Garden of Olives’ (1889), sporting – for reasons not explained here – shocking ginger hair.
-Why wouldn’t he?
+On the face of it, the idea of focusing on Gauguin as a portraitist is rather odd, because Gauguin’s approach to art was all about subjective experience, not literal reality; he refused to be ‘shackled by the need of probability’, as he put it.
+His egocentricity did mean that he painted a lot of self-portraits, however, ostensibly grouped in the first room here but actually scattered round the whole show.
+Naturally he had no qualms about representing himself as ‘Christ in the Garden of Olives’ (1889), sporting – for reasons not explained here – shocking ginger hair.
+And why wouldn’t he?
 Had he too not suffered and been forced to offer himself up for martyrdom?
 (To be fair, Gauguin was hardly the first artist to make this association).

-Otherwise, although Gauguin did do a few ‘straight’ portraits like that of Thérèse-Josephine, he mostly employed his friends and associates, both in France and later on Tahiti, as stock characters in his narratives.
-He had great fun, for example, with the lugubrious features of fellow artist Meijer de Haan, whom he used as a sinister foil to the natural innocence of the native girls in ‘Barbarian Tales’ (1902), pictured above.
+Otherwise, although Gauguin did do a few ‘straight’ portraits like that of Thérèse-Josephine, he mostly used his friends and associates, both in France and later on Tahiti, as stock characters in his narratives.
+He had great fun, for example, with the lugubrious features of fellow artist Meijer de Haan, whom he used as a sinister foil to the natural innocence of the native girls in ‘Barbarian Tales’ (1902), shown above.
 Gauguin also did at least one portrait of another, far better-known Dutch artist: Van Gogh.
-This isn’t in the show, although the curators have included a painting of sunflowers which, they suggest, may be a ‘surrogate portrait’ of him.
+This isn’t in the show, although the curators have included a painting of sunflowers which, they suggest, may be a surrogate portrait of him.
 Maybe, maybe not.

-This is quite a small exhibition – just 55 works – but as well as paintings there’s a good selection of his often neglected but highly original sculptures in clay and wood.
-Of the latter, one in particular not only shows that Gauguin did a good line in satire but also makes you warm to him.
-Monseigneur Joseph Martin was a local bishop with whom he conducted a lively feud during his final sojourn in the remote Marquesas.
+This is quite a small exhibition – just 55 works – but in addition to paintings there’s a good selection of his often neglected but highly original sculptures in clay and wood.
+One of the latter demonstrates that Gauguin did a good line in satire and also makes you warm to him.
+Monseigneur Joseph Martin was a local bishop with whom Gauguin conducted a lively feud during his final sojourn in the remote Marquesas.
 Martin had chided the artist for his loose morals while at the same time, Gauguin knew, he was carrying on with his own housekeeper.
 In 1902 Gauguin did a carving of him as ‘Père Paillard’ (‘Father Lechery’), squatting totem-like with horns, which he set up on a plinth outside his house.
-Pot – kettle – black!
+Pot – kettle – black.
 Martin had to walk past it every day.

 Unfortunately ‘Père Paillard’ had the last laugh because within a year Gauguin – embittered, debilitated by syphilis, seemingly forgotten – was dead.
 He was only 54.
 His last self-portrait is a revelation: bespectacled and with a neat goatee, he looks the very model of propriety.
-Less the devil incarnate, more like a retired banker, which in another life he had indeed once been.
 Was this the real Gauguin, beneath all the bravado and bluster?
 Probably not.
 Strange man.